Icewomen

 A production of DOOR+BRIDGE FILM and strandfilm-Produktions GmbH cooperation with BSX Schmölzer GmbH.

-There is no place on earth more forbidding than the endless, frigid arctic expanses.
+Nowhere in the world is there a more forbidding place than the endless, frigid Arctic expanses.
 For thousands of years, the far north was considered invincible, which only increased its magical appeal.
 The hunt to be the first human to reach the North Pole has cost countless lives and swallowed ships.

 People who nevertheless ventured into the ice desert and explored it were celebrated as heroes.
-Hopes of proving the existence of an ‘open polar sea’ or the ‘Northwest Passage’, of discovering the ‘big island’ at the North Pole or the ‘Magnetberg’ demanded superhuman efforts from the explorers under extreme weather conditions.
+The pursuit of proving the existence of an “open polar sea” or the “Northwest Passage,” of discovering the “large island” at the North Pole or the “magnetic mountain” demanded superhuman efforts from explorers under extreme weather conditions.

-The history of Arctic research therefore usually reads like a heroic epic in which rough, wildly determined, bearded guys wrapped in fur play the main role, which ended fatally for many.
-Their names resonate to our day and speak of their audacity: Roald Amundsen, James Cook, John Franklin, Francis Hall, Fridtjof Nansen and Robert E. Peary to name just a few.
+The history of Arctic research therefore often reads like a heroic epic in which rugged, fiercely determined, bearded men wrapped in furs take centre stage — many of whom met a fatal end.
+Their names resonate to this day and speak of their audacity: Roald Amundsen, James Cook, John Franklin, Francis Hall, Fridtjof Nansen and Robert E. Peary, to name just a few.

-But in the realm of darkness and mist, ice and gloom, far from comfort and safety, it was often women who brought expeditions and crews back safely, who secured supplies, secured vital clothing and fur shoes, and warmed men who would otherwise have frozen to death.
+But in the realm of darkness and mist, ice and gloom, far from comfort and safety, it was often women who brought expeditions and crews back safely, who secured supplies, provided vital clothing and fur boots, and warmed men who would otherwise have frozen to death.

-They were fearless companions who brought themselves and their crew through the polar night and the bursting of the frozen sea.
-It was women who collected important scientific data, who measured foreign coasts for the first time and immortalized the eternal ice in travel reports, photographs, film recordings and watercolours.
-Along the way, they helped their partners, husbands and colleagues to fame and glory.
+They were fearless companions who brought themselves and their crews through the polar night and the cracking of the frozen sea.
+It was women who collected important scientific data, who mapped foreign coasts for the first time and immortalized the eternal ice in travel reports, photographs, film footage and watercolours.
+Along the way, they helped their partners, husbands and colleagues achieve fame and glory.